MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-introduction.md

 ***Applies to: Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Microsoft Supply Chain Center***

 This article introduces the *inventory to deliver* end-to-end business process.
 It outlines how Dynamics 365 products can help organizations manage and optimize their *inventory to deliver* processes.
+This end-to-end business process has the number *60* in the business process catalog.
+Learn more at [About the business process catalog for Dynamics 365 apps](about.md).

 ## Inventory to deliver overview